joostvi/LiveDirectorySyncEngine/README.md

 ## Todo'/Improvements/Ideas
 I've the idea to improve this "application" to make it workable for my original idea.
 Having a continues backup.
+- Log settings are now both in configuration file as well as in settings.
+This should be moved to configuration file.
+There is no need to sync between projects.
 - Add injection framework to replace "Container" class.
 - Experiment with reflection to get a more generic solution for AsKeyValuePairs in SyncSettings.
 - Handle scenario where target is of line.